EndPointCorp/end-point-blog/2010/07/28/efficiency-of-find-exec-vs-find-xargs.html.md

 find /path/to/junk/files -type f -mtime +31 -print0 | xargs -0 -r rm -f
 ```

-That will run xargs once for each very long list of files to be removed, so the overhead of fork &amp; exec is incurred very rarely, and the job can spend most of its effort actually unlinking files.
+That will run xargs once for each very long list of files to be removed, so the overhead of fork & exec is incurred very rarely, and the job can spend most of its effort actually unlinking files.
 (The xargs -r option says not to run the command if there is no input to xargs.)

 How long can the argument list to xargs be?
 It depends on the system, but xargs --show-limits will tell us.
 Here's output from a RHEL 5 x86_64 system (using findutils 4.2.27):